Why study this course?

 The PCCSA consists of two modules: Palo Alto Cyber Security Infrastructure Configuration (CIC) and Palo Alto Cyber Security Prevention and Countermeasures (CPC), which is very similar to the Palo Alto EDU-210 course.

 The Palo Alto CIC course provides you with a general understanding of how to install, configure and manage firewalls for defence of enterprise network architecture.
-You will learn the theory and configuration steps for setting up the security, networking, threat prevention, logging and reporting features of next generation firewall technologies.
+You'll learn the theory and configuration steps for setting up the security, networking, threat prevention, logging and reporting features of next generation firewall technologies.

 The CCNA cyber security operations course prepares you to begin a career working with associate-level cyber security analysts within security operations centres.
 Trained candidates in security operations centres (SOCs) keep a vigilant eye on security systems, protecting their organisations by detecting and responding to cyber security threats.

-Classes take place on Mondays, Wednesdays and Fridays from 10am to 5pm in rooms T6-05 and T6-04, Tower Building, Holloway Road.
+Classes take place on Mondays, Wednesdays and Fridays from 10am to 5pm.

 This schedule is for guidance only.
 On the first day of each semester your instructor may provide you with the detailed schedule.
 However, the start and end date of the course will not be changed.